 Questions - All 8.
 Should members of recognised breeding associations be exempt from the mandatory de-sexing requirement through their membership status?
-9. What criteria should be considered by the State Government in approving recognised organisations?
-10. Are there any other class of dogs that should be exempt from mandatory desexing? □ Yes □ No □ Unsure Please provide reasons for your preference:
+Yes - There should be no mandatory sterilisation. □ No □ Unsure 9.
+What criteria should be considered by the State Government in approving recognised organisations?
+Only organisations that have proven standards, including the oversight of their members breeding activities, with demonstrated outcomes where these standards are breached, should be considered.
+10. Are there any other class of dogs that should be exempt from mandatory desexing? ☑ Yes □ No □ Unsure Please provide reasons for your preference: